clojurephant/clojurephant/docs/README.md

 - Adds a `dev` source set for use by the REPL.
 Its classpath includes the `main` and `test` classpaths.
 - Adds a `clojureRepl` to start an nREPL server using the `dev` classpath.

+## gradle-clojure.clojurescript-base

+- The `java-base` plugin will be applied (which provides basic Java compilation support, but no source sets)
+- Any source sets you add will have a ClojureScript source directory added with a corresponding compile task.

 ## Project Layout

 ```